Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 - Storage Type: Specifies the storage type for the Data Node, e.g., CSV file, Pickle file, etc. The initial dataset, for example, is a CSV file with storage_type="csv".

 - Scope: Defines the scope of the Data Node.
-There are three types of scope in the code: Global, Scenario, and Pipeline scope.
+There are three types of scope in the code: Global, Cycle, and Scenario scope.

 1- `Scope.SCENARIO` (default): Having one data node for each scenario.